lightstep/opentelemetry-auto-instr-python/docs/index.rst

 For details about developing and contributing: refer to the `development guide`_.

-For descriptions of the terminology of Datadog APM: take a look at the `official documentation`_.
+For descriptions of the terminology of OpenTelemetry APM: take a look at the `official documentation`_.